Villages and Historic Areas

 Hahoe Village

 Hahoe Village in Andong forms half of the UNESCO World Heritage Site listing for the Historic Villages of Korea.
 It sits right next to the Nakdong River in a very beautiful and peaceful setting.
 Hahoe is a typical clan village that comprises of various types of building.
 There are living quarters for head families and other clan members, as well as other structures like study halls and Confucian academies, and the UNESCO World Heritage Site listing for Andong includes the Byeongsanseowon Confucian Academy, which is close by.
 Hahoe was established during the 14-15th centuries and was expanded during the 18th-19th centuries, and people still live in the village today.
 As well as Hahoe being a UNESCO World Heritage Site, some of its structures are also protected as treasure, important folklore cultural heritage or important folklore material due to their importance in studying aspects of Joseon Dynasty culture.
-The Historic Villages of Korea were UNESCO World Heritage Site listed in 2010 due to them being well preserved representative examples of clan settlements and because they reflect the impact on the Joseon Dynasty in the development of Korea.
+The Historic Villages of Korea: Hahoe and Yangdong were UNESCO listed in 2010 due to them being well preserved representative examples of clan settlements and because they reflect the impact on the Joseon Dynasty in the development of Korea.
 You can also find the Hahoe World Mask Museum near to the entrance of the site.

 Wonjijeongsa House